lightly-io/workshop-sustainable-productivity/workshop-content.md

 Again, we need to collaborate.
 But what happens if you're constantly half-working, half-chatting, being available on your phone *and* available to those sitting next to you?

-TODO: Phone distractions... try to turn them off during the rest of the workshop.
-Prove that you're not addicted.
+Some say that we're addicted to our distractions.
+But that's not true is it?
+Let's try and experiment.
+Can you turn off - I mean completely off - your phone for 45 minutes?
+Let's try it.

 No wonder it's hard to stay calm & focused.

 I recommend that you start using these two apps to help fight the problem:
 1. Self-Control, which shuts down a list of websites.
-2. Freedom, that shuts down internet.
+2. Freedom, that shuts down the internet.

 "Woah, I can't work without the internet."
 Of course you can.
-Do pomodors of 45 minutes without the internet, and then spend 15 do find out the information you need.
+Do pomodoros of 45 minutes without the internet, and then spend 15 do find out the information you need.
 I write my best emails offline.

 ### Mental
 When we've removed physical and digital distractions, we'll find out there's another layer to the problem: our mental distractions.